ktrachtova/perseqpipe/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

-Two genetics profiles (Docker, Conda) are currently bundled with the pipeline which instruct the pipeline how to use software packages .
+A generic Docker profile is currently bundled with the pipeline which instruct the pipeline how to use software packages .

-> [!IMPORTANT]
-> We highly recommend the use of Docker containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.

 Note that multiple profiles can be loaded, for example: `-profile docker,arm` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.